Characters: South Park Main Characters

-- Borrowed Catch Phrase: At the end of "Raisins" Stan says "Screw you guys, I'm going home," (Cartman's old catchphrase) to the Goths.
+- Borrowed Catch Phrase: At the end of "Raisins", Stan says "Screw you guys, I'm going home" (which was Cartman's old catchphrase) to the Goths.

 - Break the Cutie: It's pretty rare for him, but it happens.
-The most notable was when Wendy broke up with him and when he was diagnosed with being a cynical asshole.
+The most notable was when Wendy broke up with him and when he became cynical after his 10th birthday.

 - Butt Monkey: In the earlier episodes, he was constantly bullied by his older sister, and now has to deal with embarrassing moments from his father (and in earlier seasons, his mother too).
 You're Getting Old/Assburgers put a more serious twist on this.
 Also, while not as primary a target as Kyle, he isn't spared from being insulted by Cartman.

-- Catch Phrase: "Aw- awww!", "Oh, no. No, no, no, no, no," and "Goddammit!"
+- Catch Phrase: "Aw- awww!", "Oh, no. No, no, no, no, no!", and "God damn it!"
 In the earlier seasons, he had "Oh my God, they killed Kenny!" and "Dude, this is pretty fucked up right here!"
 He also has the simpler, "Dude."

 - Characterization Marches On: Was more childish and mean-spirited in earlier episodes.
 More the Only Sane Man in later seasons.

 - Starting with seasons 15 and 16, he has started to ease back a bit, having more obnoxious or immature moments.
 He is still much more toned down from how he began however.